xyfir/ptorx/docs/self-host.md

 sudo mysql -u root -p ptorx < server/db/build/data.sql
 ```

-Replace `ptorx` with the name of your database.

 # Step 5: Create Data Directories

 Now we need to create the data directories where Ptorx and its submodules will write both temporary and permanent data to the disk.
 You can put them wherever you'd like (just remember it for Step 4), but for now we'll put them alongside `ptorx/`.